bumpmann/chsplicer/README.md

     "parts": [ // parts to concat
         {
             "song": "Destiny", // optional.
 If not specified this will take the first input song.
             "start": "Guitar Solo 3", "end": 146304, // optional.
-This can be an event or a chart time reference.
+This can be an event or a chart time reference. first and last note if not specified
             "repeat": 5, // optional.
 This will repeat this part several times "event": "Destiny", // optional.
 This will add an event at the beginning of this part.
-            "startOffset": 128, "endOffset": 128, // optional.
-This will delay the audio start & end of the number of samples "quantize": 1 // optional.
+            "startOffset": 3, "endOffset": 3, // optional.
+This will delay the audio start & end in milliseconds "quantize": 1 // optional.
 This will round the start and end at a beat (1), two beats (2), half beat (0.5) etc.
         },
         {"song": "Dragonforce"},